zaguiini/react-native-pure-jwt/README.md

 JWT is a means of transmitting information between two parties in a compact, verifiable form.

 The bits of information encoded in the body of a JWT are called `claims`.
 The expanded form of the JWT is in a JSON format, so each `claim` is a key in the JSON object.

-JWTs can be cryptographically signed (making it a [JWS](https://tools.ietf.org/html/rfc7515)) or encrypted (making it a [JWE](https://tools.ietf.org/html/rfc7516)).

-This adds a powerful layer of verifiability to the user of JWTs.
-The receiver has a high degree of confidence that the JWT has not been tampered with by verifying the signature, for instance.

 The compacted representation of a signed JWT is a string that has three parts, each separated by a `.`: